nicklafferty/craftycody/content/crochet/coil-crochet-placemats.md

 I noticed that my rows were getting shorter as the rope strands were getting longer.
 To mitigate this, add a few stitches to the end of each row.
 I did mine by crocheting around the bottom AND top piece of rope I was working through.
 This binds the ends of the rope together and will help the rainbow take shape.

 When I used all of my rope, I finished off the yarn and cut all of the rope loops.
-Using E600 glue I glued the ends together to bring in the rainbow a bit.
+I glued the ends together to bring in the rainbow a bit.